Hope of Israel Ministries (Ecclesia of YEHOVAH):

 The early Church Fathers Tertullian, Ambrose, and Augustine all claimed that baptism inducts the baptized person into membership in the royal priesthood of the church, and Thomas Aquinas said that baptism, by imprinting an indelible “character” on the soul, confers a share in the priesthood of Christ.
 This was even worked into some ancient baptismal liturgies; the actual water baptism was followed by an anointing with oil, and this was explained by reference to the anointing of priests and kings in the Old Testament.

 Second, Luke tells us that immediately after his baptism the Messiah “began his ministry,” being “about thirty years of age” (Luke 3:23).
-Priests likewise began ministry at the age of 30 (Numbers 4:34-37), following their ordination -- which included a ritual bath.
+Priests likewise began ministry at the age of 30 (Numbers 4:34-37), following their ordination -- which included a ritual washing.

 Third, at the baptism of the Messiah, the Father identified the Messiah as the “Son of God” (Luke 3:22).
 This can be a royal rather than a priestly title (see 2 Samuel 7:14; Psalm 2:6-7), and it surely carries that resonance in Luke 3.
 The Messiah is the royal priest, the priest after the order of Melchizedek (Hebrews 7:1-3).
 But sonship is not unconnected with priesthood.
 The Levites, who served in a semi-priestly capacity, took the place of the firstborn sons of Israel (Numbers 3:38-51).
 In Hebrews 4:14 the new High Priest is identified as “Jesus the Son of God,” and in 5:5 the author interprets Psalm 2:7 (“Thou art my Son”) as a prophecy of the Messiah’s glorification as High Priest.